 On our first visit Ponja and the villagers told us the importance of education to the community.
 Most of the people are now embracing education feeling that it is essential for them to be able to adapt to the changes going on around them, seek alternative livelihoods and to be able to stand up for their rights to clean water, improved health facilities etc.

 WTWT support preschool, primary, secondary, vocational and further education.

 Pre-school and Primary

 Our staff, the village leaders, the traditional leaders and elders all encourage children to go to school.
 When WTWT first started working in Irkeepusi only about half the children were attending primary school, although it is the law of the country that all should attend.
-Now numbers have increased to about 75%.
-However the primary school is overstretched and under resourced.
+Now numbers have increased to about 75% in some villages.
+However the primary schools, in the villages that have a school, are overstretched and under resourced.
 The class sizes are too big and there are not enough teachers.
 Many of the children who complete primary school, are still unable to read or write adequately to progress to secondary school and do not pass the National Examination to allow them to do so.
+They are not given another chance at this exam.

 One of the main reasons that children do not learn well is because they do not speak Swahili, the language of their teacher, when they start school.
 Primary school lessons are taught in Swahili because it is the national language of Tanzania.
 The solution the community planned was to have a pre-school classroom in every subvillage, where the children are taught Swahili by a local Maasai teacher who also speaks their mother tongue Maa.

 The first group of 60 children, 30 in the mornings and 30 in the afternoons, did very well, learning Swahili quickly, and were well prepared for school in January 2014.
 They have continued to make good progress at primary school.
-The running costs of the preschools are funded by the parents, who all contribute and have formed a management committee.
-This has made the project sustainable.
+The running costs of the preschools are funded by the parents, who all contribute and have formed management committees.
+This makes the projects sustainable.